wschpero/statapush/README.md

 # statapush
 statapush is a simple Stata module for generating push notifications from the Stata command line.
-It is designed to be used when you have an analysis that will a long time to process; the module will let you know when your code has finished running via an alert on your mobile device. statapush relies on the push notification service [Pushover](https://pushover.net).
+It is designed to be used when you have an analysis that will take a long time to process; the module will let you know when your code has finished running via an alert on your mobile device. statapush relies on the push notification service [Pushover](https://pushover.net).
 It is inspired by the R package [pushoverr](https://github.com/briandconnelly/pushoverr).

 ###Prerequisites